It’s an unfortunate fact, but when money changes hands in America, Uncle Sam is bound to want a piece of the action.

 “Current law calls for the estate tax to be repealed in 2010 and then reinstated in 2011.
 Federal estate tax rates are scheduled to go up and personal exemptions are scheduled to go down, which means individuals who plan to pass more than $1 million in assets to their loved ones will have to take the estate tax into account.
 An additional concern is the growing impact of state estate taxes separate and distinct from the federal system.”

-While a majority of those surveyed (54 percent) indicated they had taken steps to plan their estate, a correspondingly large number (37 percent) said they had not.
-What were the reasons for putting off one of life’s ultimate responsibilities?
-The survey found that 34.3 percent were unsure about where to start and approximately half hadn’t yet found the time to put their estate in order (though they indicated they intended to, at some point).
+While the majority of those polled (54%) said they had taken steps to plan their estate, a sizable proportion (37%) said they had not.
+What were the reasons for putting off one of life’s most important tasks?
+According to the survey, 34.3 percent were unsure where to begin, and roughly half had not yet found the time to put their estate in order (though they indicated they intended to, at some point).

-Of those surveyed who had begun to plan their estate, the tools they have used seem to suggest an affinity for the more straightforward steps, with fewer opting for a variety of powerful, but more complex, tools that are readily available:
+The tools used by those surveyed who had begun to plan their estate appear to indicate an affinity for the more straightforward steps, with fewer opting for a variety of powerful, but more complex, tools that are readily available:

-- 63 percent had created a Power of Attorney or Living Will
+- 63% had drafted a Power of Attorney or Living Will.

-- 40 percent had purchased life insurance for estate liquidity or to pay estate taxes
+- 40% had purchased life insurance to increase estate liquidity or to pay estate taxes.

-- 22 percent had created an Irrevocable Life Insurance Trust.
+- 22% had established an Irrevocable Life Insurance Trust.

-With a variety of estate planning strategies available and the relative intricacy of the process, the role of financial professionals in helping to layout a plan is critical.
-Of the more than half of respondents who had begun estate planning, 74 percent worked with an attorney, 47 percent worked with an accountant and 28 percent worked with an insurance agent.
-Smith said consulting a professional is a good start.
+With a wide range of estate planning strategies available and the relative complexity of the process, the role of financial professionals in assisting in the creation of a plan is critical.
+More than half of those who had started estate planning worked with an attorney, 47 percent with an accountant, and 28 percent with an insurance agent.
+According to Smith, consulting a professional is a good place to start.